kdeldycke/awesome-billing/readme.md

 ### Strategy

-Theory and practical insight to help you choose the right price point.
+Theory and practical insight to help you choose the right pricing tactics.

 - "There are two ways to make money.
 You can bundle, or you can unbundle." - [Jim Barksdale](https://hbr.org/podcast/2014/07/marc-andreessen-and-jim-barksdale-on-how-to-make-money.html#transcript-section).